afastaudir8/sunst0rm-guide-linux/tutorial/installation/PREREQUISITES.md

 For this, run `git clone --recursive https://github.com/planetbeing/libdmg-hfsplus` and `cd` into the generated folder.
 Next run `cmake .`, `cd ./hfs`, then `make`.
 When it's done compiling, move it to `/usr/local/bin` and `sudo chmod +x /usr/local/bin/hfsplus`.

+If you have issues compiling hfsplus, I left a precompiled binary in the guide.

 ## Python dependencies

 You're almost done!
 Now, go to the `sunst0rm` directory, and run `pip3 install -r requirements.txt`.
 If pip3 is missing, just run `sudo apt install python3-pip` or the equivlent for your distro.